• Skip to main content

 Hot-footing it across hostile territory is no easy task when you're carrying a heavy load.
 That's where a lightweight ballistic vest comes into play.

 You should also consider how your gear should be worn.
-Will it go over your regular clothing, or will you be wearing it beneath a jacket?
+Will it go over your regular clothing, or will you wear it beneath a jacket?
 Lighter versions are typically easier to conceal because there is less material to deal with.

 Being mobile can be as crucial a part of your self-defense as stopping the deadliest of bullets.
 Choosing a lighter vest is the right choice many times.
 So, a clear understanding of your mission should guide your decision when picking out your perfect tactical plate carrier.